alastairpatrick/qos/README.md

 performs the operation on the synchronization object, and finally migrates back.

-### Priority Boost
+### Priority Ceiling

-To avoid certain task priority inversion scenarios, a mutex can optionally be configured with a boost priority.
+To avoid certain task priority inversion scenarios, a mutex can optionally be configured with a priority ceiling.
 Consider 3 tasks: task A (highest priority), task B (middle priority) and task C (lowest priority).
 Task C acquires a mutex before task A attempts to acquire the same mutex.
 Next, task B preempts task A. The is a priority inversion because task A (the highest priority task) is waiting for task C to release the mutex.
 The fastest way to allow task A to run is to let task C continue.
 Task B should not run while task C holds the mutex, even though task B has higher priority than task C.

-To prevent this from happening the mutex can be configured with a boost priority.
-When a task acquires a mutex, the task's priority is replaced with the mutex's boost priority, but only if this results in an increase in priority.
+To prevent this from happening a mutex can be configured with a priority ceiling.
+When a task acquires a mutex, the task's priority is replaced with the mutex's priority ceiling, but only if this results in an increase in priority.

-To use this to fix the opening example, the mutex's boost priority can be set to that of task B or higher.
+To use this to fix the opening example, the mutex's priority ceiling can be set to that of task B or higher.
 Then when task C acquires the mutex, task B cannot preempt it and there is no priority inversion.

-Note that boost priority only applies when a task runs while holding a mutex; it does _not_ apply while a task is blocked waiting for a mutex to become available.
+Note that the priority ceiling only applies when a task runs while holding a mutex; it does _not_ apply while a task is blocked waiting for a mutex to become available.

-If boost priority is not configured, the default is auto boost priority.
-In this mode, whenever a mutex is acquired, its boost priority is set to the task's priority minus one, but only if that would result in an increase.
-This often leads to the system stabilizing on suitable mutex boost priorities and, where it doesn't, they can be optimally configured.
+If a priority ceiling is not configured, the default is auto priority ceiling.
+In this mode, whenever a mutex is acquired, its priority ceiling is set to the task's priority minus one, but only if that would result in an increase.
+This often leads to the system settling on suitable mutex priorities ceilings and, where it doesn't, they can be optimally configured.

 ### Parallel Tasks